Azel4231/clojure-quotes/generated.md

  ## Colin Fleming

 - "At the conceptual level of what the application is doing, it's nearly always a flow of data through your program.
-And how you're manipulation that data.
+And how you're manipulating that data.
 And all the rest is just the noise around that.
 That is one of the big philosophical revelations that Clojure is helping with." - Colin Fleming
 [http://talkingkotlin.com/Writing-A-Clojure-IDE-in-Kotlin-with-colin-fleming/](http://talkingkotlin.com/Writing-A-Clojure-IDE-in-Kotlin-with-colin-fleming/) (35:06)